carstensing/cs113-fgp-graph-ryan-victor-carsten/README.md

 ## Graph algorithm used:
 With this game we are using dijkstra algorithm.
-The algorithm is used in the movement of the enemy through pathfinding.
+The algorithm is used in the movement of the enemy for pathfinding.

 ## Screenshot(s):
 [insert image(s) here to show main use/screen of program]